Thanks for your interest in the Bike Tech in School program!

 - Who hires and pays for the teacher?

 Typically, your local CTE agency or school district does this.
-Project Bike Tech can provide mentorship.
+Project Bike Tech can provide mentorship and assistance with sourcing a teacher if one is not available.

 - How much space do you need?